rtlee9/rtlee9.github.io/_posts/2016-07-14-NYC-yellow-cabs-neighborhoods.md

 [^1]: As someone who's lived in each of these three neighborhoods I can vouch for this, especially in [Subway deserts](https://team.carto.com/u/chriswhong/viz/e60e7660-3982-11e5-9997-0e853d047bba/public_map)
 [^2]: Unbanked defined as no member of the household having a checking or savings account; as of 2013
-[^3]: Adjustment calculated as the sum product of the difference in time of week distribution and the cash payment rate
+[^3]: Adjustment calculated as the sum product of the difference in time of week distribution and the overall cash payment rate
 [^4]: Total tip as a fraction of total base fare; figures exclude trips not paid for by card, as tips for these fares are rarely recorded
-[^5]: Turns out this is no more than average -- 16% of all yellow cab trips in 2014 ended in Midtown
+[^5]: This is roughly in line with average: 16% of all yellow cab trips in 2014 ended in Midtown
 [^6]: Todd's late night index might fail to identify neighborhoods that have high traffic volumes during non-party hours, and might mistakenly identify neighborhoods that have low traffic volumes during non-party hours; conversely, my index might fail to identify neighborhoods that have a lot of party-goers returning from other areas, and might mistakenly identify neighborhoods where no one gets dropped off